- Official EFT Tutorial

 Your emotional intensity can show up in a variety of ways.
 Most people will recognize their intensity right away, but if you don’t, check to see if there are any changes in your body sensations.
 Tension, shortness of breath, or discomfort in any part of the body can be used as a measure of intensity as long as it shows up only when you recall something in the event.

-If you notice that the quality of your breath changes when aspects show up, then use Constricted Breathing Technique until the breath is back to normal and continue through the story.
+If you notice that the quality of your breath changes when aspects show up, then simply tap on it as you would on any physical symptom, you can also use Constricted Breathing Technique until the breath is back to normal and continue through the story.

 You might start by tapping through an aspect of the event that you assume would be distressing in some way and then notice what changes after you tap.
 You may notice that it feels softer, less tense, or somehow easier to remember, and that would be an indication that you have released some intensity.

 Tapping will usually help the intensity feel clearer to you, so do what you can with a few events, get used to how your body responds to intensity, and it should get easier as you go.